AMB0000/Microprocessor-systems/Lab_04/README.md

 ## Question 2: Solar Charge Controller System Design

 ### Project Overview
 This task involved designing the control logic for a Solar Charge Controller.
-The system manages power distribution between a solar panel and a battery to maintain the operation of a microcontroller (MCU).
-Due to hardware limitations, the system state is visualized through real-time Serial Monitor feedback.
+The system manages power distribution between a solar panel and a battery to maintain the operation of a microcontroller.

 ### System Logic & Requirements
 The controller operates based on the following prioritized logic gates: